SeldonIO/alibi/docs-gb/source/overview/high_level.md

 <figure><img src="../images/anchor.png" alt="ALE Plot of wine quality good class probability dependency on alcohols"><figcaption><p>ALE Plot for wine quality</p></figcaption></figure>

 {% hint style="info" %}
-**Note 2: Categorical Variables and ALE** Note that while ALE is well-defined on numerical tabular data, it isn't on categorical data.
+**Note 2: Categorical Variables and ALE** while ALE is well-defined on numerical tabular data, it isn't on categorical data.
 This is because it's unclear what the difference between two categorical values should be.
-Note that if the dataset has a mix of categorical and numerical features, we can always compute the ALE of the numerical ones.
+If the dataset has a mix of categorical and numerical features, we can always compute the ALE of the numerical ones.
 {% endhint %}